Books Set in Arkansas, Louisiana, Mississippi, Oklahoma, and Texas

 Book Recommendations for Other Regions of the USA

-If you’re participating in our 2024 Read Around the USA Challenge and reading one book per region, you can find links to every region below.
-If you’re doing the Challenge and reading books from every state and territory, you can get an alphabetical index here.
+If you’re participating in our 2025 Read Around the USA Challenge and reading one book per region, you can find links to every region here.
+If you’re doing the 50 States Challenge and reading books from every state and territory, you can get an alphabetical index here.
+Throughout 2025, we’ll be expanding the regional book lists into standalone book lists for all 50 states.

-- Books Set in Arkansas, Louisiana, Mississippi, Oklahoma, and Texas
+Comments on: Books Set in Arkansas, Louisiana, Mississippi, Oklahoma, and Texas